-Funnily enough, many of the herbs we sell came to be consumed by humans as Daoist herbalists observed the animal kingdom making use of the plants to bolster their own healing!
-These Daoist herbalists were really something.
-For example the Taoists discovered that eucommia bark was amazing for helping mend (and fortify) broken bones by observing deer with injuries consume the bark of the eucommia rubber tree.
+Funnily enough, many of the herbs we sell came to be consumed by humans as Taoist herbalists observed the animal kingdom making use of the plants to bolster their own healing!
+These Taoist herbalists were really something.
+For example the Taoists discovered that Eucommia Bark was amazing for helping mend (and fortify) broken bones by observing deer with injuries consume the bark of the Eucommia rubber tree.

 We can extrapolate from the data produced by the animal studies, the literature on veterinary herbalism, and our own experience with our pets that domestic animals will benefit from tonic herbalism.
 Especially medicinal mushrooms!!

-Besides being Qi tonics in general, medicinal mushrooms can support the treatment of symptoms the Chinese recognise as Excess Damp, Damp Phlegm or Damp Heat, which include edema, diarrhea, urinary tract infections, uterine infections, prostate problems, diseases of the kidneys and liver, and inflammatory conditions.
+Besides being Qi tonics in general, medicinal mushrooms can support the treatment of symptoms the Chinese recognise as Excess Damp, Damp Phlegm or Damp Heat, which include oedema, diarrhoea, urinary tract infections, uterine infections, prostate problems, diseases of the kidneys and liver, and inflammatory conditions.

-In addition, these mushie superfoods contain many different vitamins, minerals, antioxidants, protein, and sterols.
+In addition, medicinal mushrooms contain many different vitamins, minerals, antioxidants, protein, and sterols.
 They are easily served up in your pets main meal or served in some melted coconut oil or butter, with little or no side effects.
 In particular, eucommia bark, reishi and astragalus.
 (I’ve even read about eucommia bark being given to chicken’s suffering from heat stroke!!)

 As a general rule, you can give animals a dose of SuperFeast herbs at 20mg to 50mg per kilo of body weight.
 So for a 40kg dog you’d want to give them 1/8-1/2 tsp daily depending on the weight of the herb.
 In severe conditions, you can give your pet a larger dose of herbs for a shorter period of time (remembering that a tonic dose is a small amount daily over a lifetime).
 Your best bet when working with the herbs is to consult with a veterinary professional or animal herbalist, especially if your pet is on any medications.